the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 You should make sure to default to page 0 when there is no result.

 There is one step missing.
-You fetch the next page of data, but it will overwrite your previous page of data.
+You fetch the next page of data, but it will override your previous page of data.
 You want to concatenate the old and new data.
-Let's adjust the functionality to add the new data rather than to overwrite it.
+Let's adjust the functionality to add the new data rather than to override it.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~